The Best Drum Machines in 2019 under $500

 For those who want the classic sound of Roland drum machines and don’t want to spend a lot, then this is the option for you.
 Roland Aira TR-8 delivers an authentic recreation of the iconic TR-808 and TR-909 sounds and is very easy to use in studios, as well as, for live performances.

 The 16 stunning kits and full-color LEDs on each pad make it fun to play and experiment with the 11 instrument types.
 It offers Real-Time Pattern creation with up to 32 steps, including custom drum kits and effects area to control the reverb, and delay.
 TR-8 is very easy to set up and play.
 The USB connection to the computer enables you to record each sound individually to its own track in your DAW.
+Find here The best music production software.

-Without a doubt, it has a fantastic design and looks better than any other on its category.
+Without a doubt, it has a fantastic design and looks better than any other in its category.
 It has a sturdy build that will last for years, and even if it’s a bit large for transportation, this light tool is very portable.
 Aira TR-8’s large size also helps to offer extreme usability, as you will find everything you need on the front panel.
 There are no hidden menu layers that will make you feel like you need a cheat-sheet to use it.

 Furthermore, it offers a variety of connectivity except for the USB and MIDI in/out ports.
 An external Input jack to connect an external device, as well as, the ability an external signal to trigger a sidechain compression, are very useful for every musician.

 Conclusion: This could be your main drum machine and use it to jam with friends or record tracks in any music genre.
-You are going to absolutely love this drum synth, as it sounds great, is easy to use and with a sweet price tag.
-You have heard plenty of records with the drums of Roland’s machines and it will be a pleasure for you to have the ability to produce similar quality sounds in your studio and live performances.
+You are going to love this drum synth, as it sounds great, is easy to use and with a sweet price tag.
+You have heard plenty of records with the drums of Roland’s machines, and it will be a pleasure for you to have the ability to produce similar quality sounds in your studio and live performances.

 Musicians who use it: Martin Solveig, Richie Hawtin, Disclosure, Boys Noize, Flume, Noisia